SEWSCAP4 framework overview

-Welcome to SEWSCAP3 - the South East & Mid Wales Collaborative Construction Framework.
-Following on from its prior success as a collaborative construction framework, this is the third iteration of the collaborative construction framework in Wales.
+Welcome to SEWSCAP4 - the South East & Mid Wales Collaborative Construction Framework.
+Following on from its prior success as a collaborative construction framework, this is the fourth iteration of the collaborative construction framework in Wales.

-SEWSCAP3 draws together the expertise of pre-qualified, experienced small, medium and large contractors to provide various school / public buildings construction works, as well as modular and demountable solutions, between the values of over £250k to £100m.
+SEWSCAP4 draws together the expertise of pre-qualified, experienced small, medium and large contractors to provide various school / public buildings construction works, as well as heritage and modular and demountable solutions, between the values of over £250k to £100m.

 Its mission is to achieve best value arrangements for South East & Mid Wales through competitive procurement, whilst driving regeneration, continuous improvement and best practice.
 This is achieved through continuous improvement with the involvement of key stakeholders and industry benchmarking.